Guide to Diagnostic Imaging Careers

 - “Cardiac Computed Tomography,” American Heart Association: Upon completing education as a CT technologist, students may want to go on to specialize in cardiac CT scans.
 This article from the American Heart Association explains getting one of these specialized cardiac scans.

 While you may imagine diagnostic medical sonographers as doing little more than examining expectant mothers, the truth is that ultrasound technology is helpful for many different medical applications.

-Diagnostic medical sonographers, also known as ultrasound technicians, use ultrasound machines to create images of patients’ internal organs and tissues.
-They may specialize in a specific part of the body, such as abdominal or breast sonographers, or a particular field, such as obstetric and gynecologic sonographers.
+Diagnostic medical sonographers, also known as ultrasound technicians, use ultrasound machines to create images of a patient’s internal organs and tissues.
+They may specialize in a specific body part, such as abdominal or breast sonographers, or a particular field, such as obstetric and gynecologic sonographers.
 Some general responsibilities include:

 - Preparing patients for the ultrasound procedure

 - Keeping detailed patient records